WHERE WE STARTED:

-We are determined to graduate 8th grade scholars who thrive in “right-fit,” college-prep public, private, or parochial high schools, and ultimately earn a four-year college degree.
+We are determined to graduate 8th grade scholars who thrive in “right-fit,” college-prep public, private, or parochial high schools, and ultimately earn a degree, on-time, from a four-year college or university.
 Towards this end, Public Prep has secured exclusive partnerships with colleges and universities to guarantee multi-day or multi-week, on-campus experiences for Girls Prep alumnae to take summer classes, live in dorms and experience college life.
 Costs for the below programs will be only $200 per scholar, with additional options for travel aid from certain program.
 Explore the opportunities below and click to the links to apply.

 Dance in the city